Learn the truth about a low carb diet and weight loss.

 It’s very possible to still feel completely satisfied and get a range of nutrients throughout your day.

 Proponents of the low-carb approach have found that weight can fall off when you restrict your carbs.
-This is because by eating less carbs, you’re possibly going to lower your blood sugar levels, triglycerides, blood pressure, and regulate cholesterol.
+This is because eating less carbs lowers your blood sugar levels, triglycerides, blood pressure, and regulates cholesterol.

 When these levels stabilize, the hormone responsible for storing fat, insulin, also drops.

 This means the body releases the glycogen stores to be used for energy and the weight begins to come off.

 When it comes to “low carb”, there’s no hard or fast rule.
 It can range from consuming anywhere between 100-150 grams per day (considered more moderate than low) to consuming as little as 20-50 grams per day.

 This means avoiding simple carbs like bread and pasta that can pack a huge wallop of calories per serving.
 Increase the amount of fresh vegetables and fruit consumed daily.